An Honest Trip Story from India: Exploring Thailand on a Budget

 Choose when to splurge and when to save

-What Worked in Our Favour
+What Worked in Our Favor

 1. Flights within budget: We planned early, used the right credit cards, and avoided unnecessary routes.
 Direct Pune–Bangkok flights saved money and energy.